polysquirrel/Bhaalsson/README.md

 	DEFINE_ACTION/PATCH_FUNCTION json_string
 		STR_VAR string = ~~
 		RET res

 	/** Formats the given value as json.
 If it is a valid integer, it is left intact.
+	  * If it is a valid translation string reference, it is resolved to the associated string
-	  * Otherwise it is quoted as a json string.
+	  * value for the appropriate languague.
+Otherwise it is quoted as a json string.
 	  */
 	DEFINE_ACTION/PATCH_FUNCTION json_atom
 		STR_VAR value = ~~
 		RET res